Distilled in small batches, our blend of seven beautiful botanicals harmonise to

 edges of the tongue.

 Our founder Ian installed a little copper pot still in his cellar, surrounded himself with botanicals and began experimenting.
-He started by recreating his favourite gins.
-After getting the hang of which botanicals worked best together, he developed a recipe that captured the spirit of his beloved Yorkshire Dales, and won his family’s approval too.
+After recreating his favourite gins and getting the hang of which botanicals worked best together, he developed a recipe that captured the spirit of his beloved Yorkshire Dales, and won his family’s approval too.

-Under Charles Maxwell’s watchful eye, we leave the botanicals to steep overnight inside a stainless steel still called Tom Thumb.
-Then we distil the fermented grape and botanicals in 300-litre batches.
+Sing Gin is made in the Dales village of Kettlesing.
+We let the botanicals steep overnight inside Bella, our steel and copper still (named after our first family dog).
+Then we distil the grape spirit and botanicals in 50-litre batches.
 Small batches offer higher quality control.
-Five hours later, we have our beautiful gin.
+Four hours later, we have our beautiful gin.

-We craft Sing from the grape rather than the grain.
-It delivers a fruitiness and a silky smoothness that, in our opinion, grain can’t quite match.
-Grape was also used to make the world’s very first juniper spirits back in the 13th century.
+We craft Sing Gin from grape-based spirit rather than grain.
+Grape delivers a silky smoothness that, in our opinion, grain can’t quite match.
+Grape was actually an ingredient in the world’s very first juniper spirits back in the 13th century, so it’s a nice nod to tradition.